dfguerrerom/ipy-pmtiles/README.md

 # 🌐 Local Vector Tiles Server

-Dynamic vector tile server for visualizing vectors in Jupyter
+Dynamic vector tile server for visualizing vectors in Jupyter inspired by localtileserver and leafmap